Back to The Signal

 if (recommendation === "block") {

-// Silent block — don't reveal why
+// Silent block — never reveal why

 return NextResponse.json({ status: "pending_review" }, { status: 202 });